From Images to Knowledge with ImageJ & Friends

 - Open software engineering

-I2K is for (i) researchers and students who are generating or analysing large and/ or complex image data, (ii) scientists creating tools and methods to solve image analysis problems, and (iii) software engineers who provide and maintain the necessary infrastructure.
+I2K is for (i) researchers and students who are generating or analyzing large and/ or complex image data, (ii) scientists creating tools and methods to solve image analysis problems, and (iii) software engineers who provide and maintain the necessary infrastructure.

 We will use Zoom hosted by HHMI Janelia to hold the tutorials.
 This enables video+audio communication, screen-sharing, and chats.
 Each tutorial will last up to 4h and will be held twice, once in the morning hours of the tutor’s work-day and once in evening hours of the tutor’s work-day.
 This guarantees that participants around the planet have access to each tutorial at a reasonable time during their day.

 Each tutorial will host a small to medium size group of students between 10 and 20 participants.
 This small group size enables all participants to interact with each other and with the tutor in real time.
 Since each tutorial is held twice, it will be available for 2× #participating students.
 All tutorials will be recorded and will be made available to the public via YouTube or another free video streaming service.
 Several tutorials will be held concurrently.

 Attendees will apply to participate in tutorials at a given time-slot providing a small paragraph describing their background and motivation to join the tutorial.
 Tutors, together with workshop organizers, will select and assign students to tutorials optimizing for preference and availability.